awsdocs/amazon-emr-management-guide/doc_source/emr-encryption-enable.md

 }
 ```

-## Providing Certificates for Encrypting Data in Transit with Amazon EMR Encryption<a name="emr-encryption-certificates"></a>
+## Providing certificates for encrypting data in transit with Amazon EMR encryption<a name="emr-encryption-certificates"></a>

 With Amazon EMR release version 4\.8\.0 or later, you have two options for specifying artifacts for encrypting data in transit using a security configuration:
 + You can manually create PEM certificates, include them in a \.zip file, and then reference the \.zip file in Amazon S3\.
 + You can implement a custom certificate provider as a Java class\.
 You specify the JAR file of the application in Amazon S3, and then provide the full class name of the provider as declared in the application\.
 The class must implement the [TLSArtifactsProvider](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/elasticmapreduce/spi/security/TLSArtifactsProvider.html) interface available beginning with the AWS SDK for Java version 1\.11\.0\.

 Amazon EMR automatically downloads artifacts to each node in the cluster and later uses them to implement the open\-source, in\-transit encryption features\.
-For more information about available options, see [Encryption in Transit](emr-data-encryption-options.md#emr-encryption-intransit)\.
+For more information about available options, see [Encryption in transit](emr-data-encryption-options.md#emr-encryption-intransit)\.

-### Using PEM Certificates<a name="emr-encryption-pem-certificate"></a>
+### Using PEM certificates<a name="emr-encryption-pem-certificate"></a>

 When you specify a \.zip file for in\-transit encryption, the security configuration expects PEM files within the \.zip file to be named exactly as they appear below: